mcconnco-prog/personal-data-analyzer/README.md

 # personal-data-analyzer
-reads in personal data in csv and json files and then visualizes them in a chart.
+Reads in personal data in csv and json files and then visualizes them in a chart.